AdaCore/training_material/courses/fundamentals_of_ada/030_basic_types.rst

    - Unsafe **Unchecked_Conversion** available

-* Functional syntax
+* Called as if it was a function

-   - Function named using destination type name
+   - Named using destination type name

       .. code:: Ada